 There are three main fields in which business intelligence is beneficial for sales and marketing.

-- Analysis.
+• Analysis.
 It is challenging to analyze big data with no artificial intelligence algorithms.
 Time-consuming and, to some extent, impossible even.
-Business intelligence makes that doable.
+Business intelligence in marketing makes that doable.
 The artificial intelligence algorithms analyze tons of data within seconds.
 Thanks to that, you can make quick modifications to keep your marketing campaign as profitable as possible.

 You have two options.
 You can either concentrate on the marketing channels you already use, or you can just start with the primary analysis of your website.
 Check the number of site visitors, how long they spend browsing your website and which pages they view.
 Try to find out where they are coming from to see your website.
 If there are marketing tools already in place, focus on the most important ones.
 Likely, you will discover new strengths and weaknesses in your marketing activity, and this will lead you to the next steps.